Agdam Mosque

-The Agdam Mosque (Ağdam məscidi) or Juma Mosque (Cümə məscidi) is a mosque in the ghost town of Aghdam, Azerbaijan.
+The Aghdam Mosque (Ağdam məscidi) or Juma Mosque (Cümə məscidi) is a Shia mosque, located in the ghost town of Aghdam, Azerbaijan.
+Completed in the 1870s, the mosque was desecrated during the First Nagorno-Karabakh War and restored following the Second Nagorno-Karabakh War.

 History

 Construction

 The mosque was built by the architect Karbalayi Safikhan Karabakhi from 1868 to 1870, in the typical style for mosques in the Karabakh region, which included the division of stone columns on the two-story gallery and the use of domed ceilings.
 Other mosques in this style include Barda Mosque, the Yukhari Govhar Agha Mosque in Shusha, a mosque in the city of Fuzuli and one in the village of Horadiz.